jsyang/microarmy/devlog.md

 # Dev log

+    Dec 3, 2016
+    Begun work on Microarmy once again, there are a lot of infrastructure pieces to be cleaned up.
+Firstly, the tech stack should now be settled.
+It will include:
+      - Grunt (using the grunt directory as the task configs)
+      - Browserify to handle all modules (since ES6 is not yet implemented across all platforms)
+      - The code will be written in ES5 with no preprocessors.
+      - Game resources will be limited to:
+        - a single HTML file
+        - a single zip file containing all assets: sprites, sounds, music, other resources

+      - Game engine is composed of:
+        - Assets loader (zip-file reader)
+        - Audio loader
+        - Image loader
+        - Other resource loader
+        - ...

+      - Scope of this project is reduced to any simulatable combat between two forces with known:
+        - Number of units
+        - Funds

+    Editor being used is VSCode with occasional WebStorm.

     Feb 12, 2014
     Moved dev log into its own file.
 Over the past few days I've added context actions into the sidebar, replacing the "messages" area.
 Motivation behind this was to keep the game playable on mobile while expanding the range of actions available to the